Skip to main content

 I never had a massage before.
 What should I expect?

-Many new clients, especially if they’ve never had a massage before, may be nervous when arriving for their first massage appointment.
+Many new patients may be nervous when arriving for their first massage appointment.
 At Lakeview Massage & Therapy, we make sure your experience is a relaxing and positive one.

-One of our licensed massage therapists will review your detailed health intake form with you before providing any massage services.
+A licensed massage therapist will consult with you directly before providing any massage services and tailor the therapy to your needs.
 This important detail helps the massage therapist better understand your needs and provide the best and safest possible massage services for you.

 An assessment with your massage therapist, and possible muscle or postural tests will be completed.
-Inform your therapist of any major ailments or other issues you are having at that time, what your daily activities are, etc… The more info they know about you, the more custom your massage will be.
+Inform your therapist of any major ailments or other issues you are having at that time, what your daily activities are, etc… The more info they know about you, the more customization is possible.
 All information given to the massage therapist is confidential under HIPPA guidelines and may be released to your doctor only with your permission.

 What should I wear to my massage session, and during my massage should I leave my clothes on or get fully undressed?